rmiesen/ChefConf-2018/Day2/04-integrating_legacy_apps_with_habitat_to_shift_left.md

        * Inflexible with regard to change.
        * One way.
    + Method 2: Consul Integration
-     - Take traditional infrastructure and add it all to consol.
+     - Take traditional infrastructure and add it all to consul.
      - Deploy into habitat deployment a consul proxy, have it reach out to consul to get service discovery information.